This page is not just an environment-variable list. It answers three practical questions:

 prefix, include the final /mcp path in the configured URL.TAVILY_USAGE_BASE may also include a path prefix.
 Hikari appends /search, /extract,

-/crawl, /map, /research, /research/{id}, and /usage under that prefix.WEB_STATIC_DIR is optional.
+pools for the current UTC month while still allowing it as a final fallback.WEB_STATIC_DIR is optional.
 If omitted, the app will try to use web/dist when that directory

 exists.TAVILY_API_KEYS is convenient for bootstrapping, but long-term key lifecycle should be managed